UbiquityRobotics/learn/misc/troubleshooting.md

 If you do, the command is getting from RC to the robot, and if the robot does not move, there is a fault in the robot.
-In this case, ssh in to the robot in a second window and in the robot try teleop by typing
+In this case, ssh in to the robot in a second window.
+In the robot try teleop by typing

     rosrun teleop_twist_keyboard telelop_twist_keyboard.py